 These three questions might seem simple, but they lead to discussions of prices, resource allocation, production methods, technological development, labor, supply and demand, and more.

 They also point to issues that both economists and economic historians address, while doing so in very different ways.

 A list of some of the highlights of the economic history of the past 500 or more years might include the following events:

-- The development of productive agricultural.
+- The development of productive agriculture.
 Mankind moved from hunter-gatherer to cultivator millennia ago.
 But only recently has agriculture been productive enough to allow people to focus efforts on other activities.

 - The development of business contracts and agreements.
-Business contracts have existed for thousands of years, but the form these took changed over time and—hundreds of years ago—gave rise to a variety of partnerships and corporative relationships.
+Business contracts have existed for thousands of years, but the form these took changed over time and hundreds of years, giving rise to a variety of partnerships and corporative relationships.

 - The expansion of trade.
 In addition to the great European voyages of discovery, trade has expanded in a multitude of ways over the centuries.